GPS Navigation

 • Battery life

-Battery life for the entry-level Garmin eTrex (which uses two AA batteries) is only sufficient in normal mode for about 10-12 hours of continuous operation, but this can be extended to about 25 hours in ‘Battery Save’ mode.
+Battery life for the entry-level Garmin eTrex SE (which uses two AA batteries), released in 2023, is up to 168 hours in normal tracking mode, contrasting with a maximum of only 25 hours (in ‘Battery Save’ mode) using its eTrex 10 predecessor.
 Use rechargeable batteries.

 • How much data will my GPS unit hold?